BenjaminKobjolke/FMAN_FTPClient/README.md

 - Allow setting file/folder permissions, if applicable.

 ## Known issues
-- Currently there is no way to close an active connection.
 - When editing files, there is no way to know if a file has been edited.
 Must be uploaded manually through the popup.
 - **Create file** command shows an **editing files is not supported** alert after file creation, although file edition is enabled.
-- When in the root directory, the **Go Up** command raises an error.
 - **Move to trash** has been disabled on purpose, there is no Trash support.
 - Although there is -theoretically- **FTP_TLS** support, it has not been tested.
 - Passwords are stored in plain text when creating Bookmarks.